Science

 [email protected]

 This course contains one semester of introductory Chemistry and one semester of introductory Physics.
-We will meet once a week.
-We will be concentrating on developing the skills necessary to study high school science including spending time learning how to take the multitude of information the text presents and breaking it down into manageable chunks for studying.
+We will concentrate on developing the skills necessary to study high school science including spending time learning how to take the multitude of information the text presents and breaking it down into manageable chunks for studying.

 Prerequisite: